peterheesterman/chit/README.md

 ### Chit helps answer these questions:
   - Who wrote this crate?
 What else did they write?
-  - What alternatives are there?
+  - What alternatives are there for this crate?
   - How old is this crate?
   - What versions are there?
 When did they come out?
-  - What are the downloads over time?
+  - What are the download numbers over time?
-  - Should i use this crate?
+  - Should I use this crate?
   - How mature is it? <Star rating>